Imagine being born with a virus which has no cure... Imagine losing both of your parents to the disease at an early age...

 And then imagine the torment of being abandoned by relatives and the rest of society…

-Children are the most vulnerable victims of AIDS.
+Children are the most vulnerable victims of AIDS/HIV.
 Becoming infected from sick parents, losing their parents to AIDS, then subsequently being rejected and renounced by relatives, driven by stigma, ignorance and discrimination; they often become social outcasts.

-Myanmar is one of the countries most affected by AIDS in Asia.
+Myanmar is one of the countries most affected by AIDS/HIV in Asia.
 The epidemic is driven by sexual transmission, but HIV is also alarmingly high amongst injecting drug users – 61% of them sharing contaminated needles and 10% of them being sex workers injecting drugs.
 Despite having one of the largest HIV epidemics, only about 20% of infected people receive treatment.

 ***UPDATE - LITTLE BOY***